New Mexico

 A wide variety of offenses (including violent offenses, drug, and fraud offenses) disqualify from caregiver employment (including hospitals).
 N.M.
 Stat.
 Ann. § 29-17-5.
 A care provider, such as a hospital, may continue to employ a caregiver despite a disqualifying felony conviction, if the Department of Health, upon a request for reconsideration, determines that “the employment presents no risk of harm to a care recipient or that the conviction does not directly bear upon the applicant’s, caregiver’s or hospital caregiver’s fitness for the employment.” § 29-17-5(F).
 But see Spencer v.
 Health Force, Inc., 107 P.3d 504, 512 (N.M.
 2005) (reversing summary judgment for care provider on negligent hiring claim, where care provider failed to conduct a criminal background check on caregiver with extensive criminal record, and caregiver gave patient a fatal injection of heroin).

-1. Prior to 2023, New Mexico restored the vote automatically when a person “(1) has been unconditionally discharged from a correctional facility or detention center; [or] (2) has completed all conditions of parole or supervised probation.”
+- Prior to 2023, the vote was lost upon conviction and restored automatically when a person “(1) has been unconditionally discharged from a correctional facility or detention center; [or] (2) has completed all conditions of parole or supervised probation.”
 N.M.
 Stat.
 Ann § 1-4-27.1; see also id. §§ 31-13-1(A) (vote restored when the person “(1) has completed the terms of a suspended or deferred sentence imposed by a court; [or] (2) was unconditionally discharged from a correctional facility under the jurisdiction of the corrections department or was conditionally discharged from a correctional facility under the jurisdiction of the corrections department and has completed all conditions of probation or parole”), 31-13-1(C) (“A person who has served the entirety of a sentence imposed for a felony conviction, including a term of probation or parole shall be issued a certificate of completion by the corrections department. . . .
 The certificate of completion shall state that the person’s voting rights are restored.”).
 A fine is imposed as part of sentence, id. § 31-18-15, and it may also be a condition of supervision along with restitution, fees, and costs.
 Id. §§ 31-20-6, 13-21-10(E).
 Early termination of parole or probation is available upon payment of “[a]ll restitution and fines.”
 N.M.
 Corr.
 Depart.
 Policy 051500.
-It is not clear whether failure to pay a fine could be deemed not to have completed all conditions of supervision as required to regain the vote.
+It was not clear whether failure to pay a fine was required to regain the vote.
 N.M.
 Stat.
 Ann § 1-4-27.1.
-It is a defense to revocation based on failure to pay LFOs that the person “did not willfully” refuse to pay or “made a good faith effort” to obtain funds.
+It was a defense to revocation based on failure to pay court debt that the person “did not willfully” refuse to pay or “made a good faith effort” to obtain funds.
 Id. § 31-12-3(C).
 See Margaret Love & David Schlussel, Who Must Pay to Regain the Vote: A Fifty-State Survey (July 2020).